-Independence and self-sufficiency and no need for other external energies such as fuel or electricity are among other advantages of qanat system.
-Adding to these benefits, and considering the long course along which a qanat is stretched, a special social management system was required to ensure the integrity of the beneficiary communities.
-[Diagram 2] In this management system, some agents were in charge of managing and monitoring the qanat beneficiaries and supervising the distribution of water.
-Using this management system, the property right for the qanats and the amount of water that each user could benefit from were well defined and agreed upon.
-Local community and the supervisory board were responsible to protect qanats, dredge and repair them.
-Accordingly, contribution of and cooperation among the locals, owners, and supervisors were a key factor for protecting qanats and a guarantee for a sustainable use.
+Independence and self-sufficiency and no need for other external energies such as fuel or electricity are among other advantages of the qanat system.
+Adding to these benefits and considering the long course along which a qanat is stretched, a special social management system was required to ensure the integrity of the beneficiary communities (Diagram 2).
+In this management system, some agents were in charge of managing and monitoring the qanat beneficiaries and supervising the distribution of water.
+Using this control framework, the property right for the qanats and the amount of water that each user could benefit from were well defined and agreed upon.
+Local community and the supervisory board were responsible for protecting qanats, dredging and repairing them.
+Accordingly, the contribution of and cooperation among the locals, owners, and supervisors were a key factor for safeguarding qanats and a guarantee for a sustainable use.
 This social system could also, in turn, strengthen cultural identity and the spirit of cooperation in the community.

 Diagram 2.
 The traditional management system of Qanat.
-By authors; Data source: [12]
+By authors; Data source: [13]

 Considering the economic aspect of sustainability, qanats can have a prolonged and unlimited lifespan, if only they are regularly dredged and repaired.
-Compared to the wells that have a lifespan of about 20 years, the output water of a qanat within a given period is much more steady and reliable.
-[13] As remarked, the soil quality is enhanced where qanats are used.
-This advantage dispels the need for investment in improving the soil quality.
-Furthermore, the economic prosperity can be regarded as an indirect impact of qanats since the constant presence of water in any region guarantees development of wide range sectors such as industry, agriculture and animal husbandry.
+Compared to the wells that have a lifespan of about 20 years, the output water of a qanat within a given period is much steadier and more reliable [14].
+As mentioned, the soil quality is enhanced where qanats are used.
+This advantage dispels the need for investment in improving soil quality.
+Furthermore, the economic prosperity can be regarded as an indirect impact of qanats since the constant presence of water in any region guarantees the development of wide range of sectors such as industry, agriculture and animal husbandry.